-Welcome to the website of the Committee on Employment and Social Affairs (EMPL), of which I am the chair.
+Welcome to the website of the Committee on Employment and Social Affairs (EMPL Committee), of which I am the Chair.

 The EMPL Committee is mainly responsible for employment policies and all aspects of social policy, working conditions, vocational training and the free movement of workers and pensioners.